Brand Copy Blog

 But what if 'why' is used throughout the communications funnel?
 At different points of the funnel people need different pieces of information and different prompts to take them to the next stage.

 Most large brands go to a lot of time and effort to get to the right messaging to properly tell their story.
-This involves a lot of soul-searching, creativity, rewriting, brainstorming and approvals - taking up time from a wide range of people.
+This involves a lot of soul-searching, creativity, rewriting, brainstorming and approvals.
 But when the final approval is given and the brand guys breathe a sigh of relief... then what?